Arnold Schwarzenegger: Statistics

+Steroid use

+Schwarzenegger has acknowledged using performance-enhancing anabolic steroids while they were legal, writing in 1977 that "steroids were helpful to me in maintaining muscle size while on a strict diet in preparation for a contest.
+I did not use them for muscle growth, but rather for muscle maintenance when cutting up."
+He has called the drugs "tissue building".

+In 1999, Schwarzenegger sued Willi Heepe, a German doctor who publicly predicted his early death on the basis of a link between his steroid use and later heart problems.
+Since the doctor never examined him personally, Schwarzenegger collected a US$10,000 libel judgment against him in a German court.
+In 1999, Schwarzenegger also sued and settled with Globe, a U.S. tabloid which had made similar predictions about the bodybuilder's future health.

 Acting career

-Early roles
+1970–1981: Early roles

 Schwarzenegger wanted to move from bodybuilding into acting, finally achieving it when he was chosen to play the title role in Hercules in New York (1970).
 Credited under the stage name "Arnold Strong", his accent in the film was so thick that his lines were dubbed after production.
-His second film appearance was as a mob hitman in The Long Goodbye (1973), which was followed by a much more significant part in the film Stay Hungry (1976), for which he won the Golden Globe Award for New Star of the Year – Actor.
+His second film appearance was as hired muscle for a mobster in The Long Goodbye (1973), which was followed by a much more significant part in the film Stay Hungry (1976), for which he won the Golden Globe Award for New Star of the Year – Actor.
 Schwarzenegger has discussed his early struggles in developing his acting career: "It was very difficult for me in the beginning – I was told by agents and casting people that my body was 'too weird', that I had a funny accent, and that my name was too long.
 You name it, and they told me I had to change it.
 Basically, everywhere I turned, I was told that I had no chance."

 Schwarzenegger drew attention and boosted his profile in the bodybuilding film Pumping Iron (1977), elements of which were dramatized.
 In 1991, he purchased the rights to the film, its outtakes, and associated still photography.
 In 1977, he made guest appearances in single episodes of the ABC sitcom The San Pedro Beach Bums and the ABC police procedural The Streets of San Francisco.
 Schwarzenegger auditioned for the title role of The Incredible Hulk, but did not win the role because of his height.
 Later, Lou Ferrigno got the part of Dr. David Banner's alter ego.
 Schwarzenegger appeared with Kirk Douglas and Ann-Margret in the 1979 comedy The Villain.
 In 1980, he starred in a biographical film of the 1950s actress Jayne Mansfield as Mansfield's husband, Mickey Hargitay.